-A serial number can contain more than 15 characters, but the Windows setup limits a computer name to 15 characters.
+A serial number can contain 15 characters, but the Windows setup limits a computer name to 15 characters.
 More Details Configure MDT deployment share rules

-Below the configurations I used, you can modify the Rules to use in the deployment process based on Toolkit Reference.
+Below the configurations I used, you can modify the Rules in the deployment process based on Toolkit Reference.

 Select the Rules tab and modify the properties window using the sample information.

-[Settings] Priority=Default [Default] _SMSTSORGNAME=Test Infra OSInstall=YES OSDComputerName=PC-%SerialNumber% SkipApplications=YES SkipAppsOnUpgrade=YES SkipBitLocker=YES SkipCapture=YES SkipComputerName=YES SkipComputerBackup=YES SkipDeploymentType=YES DeploymentType=NEWCOMPUTER SkipDomainMembership=YES SkipAdminPassword=YES [email protected] SkipLocaleSelection=YES KeyboardLocale=en-US UserLocale=en-US UILanguage=en-US SkipPackageDisplay=YES SkipProductKey=YES SkipSummary=YES TimeZoneName=UTC SkipTimeZone=YES SkipUserData=Yes SkipTaskSequence=YES TaskSequenceID=W10X64 _SMSTSOrgName=Test Infra SkipFinalSummary=NO
+[Settings] Priority=Default [Default] _SMSTSORGNAME=Test Infra OSInstall=YES OSDComputerName=PC-%SerialNumber% SkipApplications=YES SkipAppsOnUpgrade=YES SkipBitLocker=YES SkipCapture=YES SkipComputerName=YES SkipComputerBackup=YES SkipDeploymentType=YES DeploymentType=NEWCOMPUTER SkipDomainMembership=YES SkipAdminPassword=YES AdminPassword=P@ssWord SkipLocaleSelection=YES KeyboardLocale=en-US UserLocale=en-US UILanguage=en-US SkipPackageDisplay=YES SkipProductKey=YES SkipSummary=YES TimeZoneName=UTC SkipTimeZone=YES SkipUserData=Yes SkipTaskSequence=YES TaskSequenceID=W10X64 _SMSTSOrgName=Test Infra SkipFinalSummary=NO

-Click Edit Bootstrap.ini will open configuration in notepad and modify using the following information.
+Click Edit Bootstrap.ini will open the configuration in Notepad and modify it using the following information.

 [Settings] Priority=Default [Default] SkipBDDWelcome=YES